The Beginner's Guide to Determining Your Enneagram Type

 What is an Enneagram?

-For example, a child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are reasonable enough.
-A child who grew up in a chaotic environment might cope by distracting themselves and always looking on the bright side of things, avoiding uncomfortable or painful situations.
+• A child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are good enough.

-Now that you understand what an Enneagram is, it’s time to delve deeper into how you can determine your type.
+Now, let’s dive deeper into how you can determine your type.

 Steps to Determining Your Enneagram